Mahesh100/Spring-Java-Framwork/README.md

 ***Model Attribute and Method Level***
 -Use @ModelAttribute at the method level to provide reference data for the model. @ModelAttribute annotated methods are executed before the chosen @RequestMapping annotated handler method.
--They effectively pre-populate the implicit model with specific attributes, often loaded from a database
+-They effectively pre-populate the implicit model with specific attributes, often loaded from a database.
+- The injection is achieved by binding a method return value to the model.